How to Use Video Prospecting to Generate More Leads

 Plus, you can work with good natural lighting.
 A ring light is not a must-have if your budget is stretched.
 Just make sure the final footage presents your brand in the best way possible.
 Prospects should not struggle sitting through your video.

-Track the views
+5. Track the Views

 Like other marketing campaigns, you have to monitor the effectiveness of your video and make the necessary adjustments.
 The first metric you need to monitor is the number of views.
 That can tell you how effective your email copy and the video’s thumbnail are.
 If the views are too few, tweak the thumbnail or the email message itself.